DevCycleHQ/devcycle-docs/docs/essentials/status-and-lifecycle.md

 # Status and Lifecycle Management in DevCycle

-In DevCycle, Features are associated with **Statuses** to indicate their current position in the Development LifeCycle.
+In DevCycle, Features have **Statuses** which indicate their current position in the Development LifeCycle.
 The statuses are a succinct way to understand a Feature's state, and each status has its own unique properties.

 ## Statuses